saverkamp/beyond-open-data/README.md

 - DataGuide(.md)
 - Slides(.html)
 - CarePackages / a folder with experiments, tools, and other inspiration
-- Data Package Examples / a folder with examples(.json)
+- DataPackageExamples / a folder with examples(.json)

 # Talk Outline